- Visiting Chesapeake?

-Mayor West signed a proclamation on Tuesday, March 26th, declaring April 1 , 2019, as Census Awareness Day.
+Mayor West signed a proclamation on October 22nd, 2019, to commit to partnering with the U.S. Census Bureau to help ensure a complete and accurate count in 2020.
 As mandated by the United States Constitution, the U.S. Census is conducted every 10 years.
 April 1, 2020 is Census Day although the Census forms open in March and will be complete in the Summer of 2020.
 Participation in the U.S. Census is important.
 The U.S. Census determines the apportionment of federal representatives and federal funds and grants to states, counties, and communities.
 Census 2020 will be the first time forms can be submitted electronically, allowing for easier participation.
 A report for Virginia details the programs and amount of money allocated from the 2010 Census.
+Additionally, the Chesapeake Complete Count Committee created a pamphlet with examples of local programs using Census apportioned funds.
 It is estimated the City loses $2000 per person per year for every resident that does not fill out their census form.
 That can total $20,000 per person over the ten years between each Census.
 Your responses to the 2020 Census are safe, secure, and protected by federal law (En español).
 Your answers can only be used to produce statistics—they cannot be used against you in any way.
 By law, all responses to U.S. Census Bureau household and business surveys are kept completely confidential.
-See the Chesapeake Census 2020 information sheet (En español) for important points regarding the upcoming Census and this news story by WCTV on Chesapeake's Census preparations.
+See the Chesapeake Census 2020 information sheet (En español) for important points regarding the upcoming Census, a SAMPLE Census questionnaire, and this news story by WCTV on Chesapeake's Census preparations.